Tigran-Petrosyan/IBM_special/README.md

 # IBM_special
 For training
-# for haveing great motivation
+# for having great motivation